FranckCo/Stamina/doc/xkos-best-practice.md

 ## Introduction

 This document describes some best practices for representing statistical classifications as XKOS.
+For each proposed rule, a SPARQL query is provided: for a conformant RDF store, the query should return no result.

 ## Classifications and classifications schemes

-* All classification schemes should have a `skos:notation` property which value is the short name of the classification scheme with no language tag.
+* All classification schemes must have a `skos:notation` property which value is the short name of the classification scheme with no language tag.

 Associated query: